SOCAR: Refining operations

 SOCAR has two oil refineries and one gas processing plant.
 Azerneftyagh Oil Refinery specializes in the production of fuels and oils, producing gasoline, kerosene and diesel distillates, various oils (industrial, motor, transformer etc.) and asphalt.
 All fuel distillates produced there are sent to Heydar Aliyev Baku Oil Refinery for redistillation.
 The refinery processes 21 out of 24 grades of the Azerbaijani crude.
-It meets the country's entire demand for petroleum products and 45% of its petroleum products are exported.
+It meets the country's entire demand for petroleum products, and 45% of its petroleum products are exported.
 The Gas Processing Plant produces processed gas, liquified gas and natural gasoline.
 In 2010, the plant produced 4 bcm of processed gas, 24,800 tons of liquefied gas and 26,700 tons of natural gasoline.

 Two subsidiaries of Maire Tecnimont S.p.A signed two EPCs with Heydar Aliyev Oil Refinery (HAOR) for its modernization and reconstruction in 2021.
 The one EPC is for the installation of a Fluid catalytic cracking (FCC) gasoline hydrotreating unit, and the other for the installation of an LPG mercaptan oxidation unit and an amine treatment and LPG pre-treatment unit.
-SOCAR and Axens singed licensing and design agreements for the FCC unit included in the HAOR modernisation project.
+SOCAR and Axens signed licensing and design agreements for the FCC unit included in the HAOR modernisation project.
 With this, engineers will be provided with schooling related to the units, as well as specifically aiming to develop energy efficiency skills and sustainability.